Application Guidelines

 The grantee is obliged to pay all the taxes according to the national legislation of the relevant country.
 All the project expenses (including co-funding) should be paid within the project timeframe: not earlier than the first day and not later than the last day of the project.
 Only economy class tickets and hotels are eligible to be paid from the grant for travel and accommodation expenses.
 The per diems are eligible for international travel only and should be calculated upon the fixed rates in the actual framework of EC-funded external aid.

-A Final Report including project narrative and financial parts must be submitted to the NCM Office in Lithuania not later than one month after the end of the project.
+A Final Report including project narrative and financial parts shall be submitted to the NCM Office in Lithuania not later than one month after the end of the project.
 The narrative part of the Final Report shall describe the project activities implemented and project outputs and outcomes achieved together with documentation of the produced and published media products.
-A list of the project outputs produced should be provided together with active links to the media products to reach them on-line (if relevant).
+A list of the project outputs shall be provided together with active links to the media products to reach them on-line (if relevant).
 In the case of producing printed media outputs, digital copies or photocopies of the printed media products should be submitted with the Final Report.
 No paper copies are required.

 The financial part of the Final Report (in Excel spreadsheet) shall specify all the project expenses incurred in line with the project budget.
-The expenses shall be justified with the copies of the financial documents such as digital copies of the signed service contracts, signed invoices, salary calculation tables (indicating taxes paid), timesheets, travel tickets, boarding passes, bank payment orders, bank statements, etc. The expenses on fuel shall be justified in specifying the project related travel goal and destination, date, distance in kilometers, vehicle, etc. The project currency is Euro.
+Each expense incurred should be declared on a separate line and supported by copies of financial documents, such as digital copies of signed service contracts, signed invoices, salary calculation tables (indicating taxes paid), time sheets, travel tickets, boarding passes, bank payment orders, bank statements, etc. The expenses on fuel shall be justified in specifying the project related travel goal and destination, date, distance in kilometres, vehicle, etc.

 All project documentation (application, corresponding, reports) must be in English.